ZarInfernal/Connect4Group1/README.md

 ## Class Structure
 The Connect Four game is implemented using the following classes:

-1. **Board**: Represents the game board and contains methods to interact with the board, such as placing a disc, checking if a column is full, and checking for a winning condition.
+1. **Board Class**: Represents the game board and contains methods to interact with the board, such as placing a disc, checking if a column is full, and checking for a winning condition.
    - Properties:
      - `Rows`: A constant representing the number of rows on the board (6).
      - `Cols`: A constant representing the number of columns on the board (7).
-     - `cells`: A 2D array of `CellState` representing the cells on the board.

    - Methods:
      - `InitializeBoard()`: Initializes the board by setting all cells to `CellState.Empty`.
+     - `ClearBoard()`: Clears the board and resets all cells to `CellState.Empty`.
      - `IsColumnFull(col)`: Checks if a specific column is already full.
+Returns a boolean value.
+     - `GetCell(row, col)`: Retrieves the `CellState` at the specified row and column on the board.
      - `PlaceDisc(col, player)`: Places a disc of the specified player in the specified column.
+Returns a boolean value indicating if the disc was successfully placed.
      - `RemoveDisc(col)`: Removes the top disc from the specified column.
      - `IsGameOver(player)`: Checks if the game is over by determining if the specified player has won.
+Returns a boolean value.
-     - `PrintBoard()`: Displays the current state of the game board.
+     - `PrintBoard(moveRecords)`: Displays the current state of the game board.
+Accepts a list of move records as a parameter.

+   The `Board` class maintains a 2D array called `cells`, which represents the cells on the board.
+Each cell is of type `CellState`, which can be one of the following:
+     - `CellState.Empty`: Represents an empty cell on the board.
+     - `CellState.Xeno`: Represents a cell occupied by a disc of the Xeno player.
+     - `CellState.Oni`: Represents a cell occupied by a disc of the Oni player.

-2. **Player**: Represents a player in the game and contains methods for obtaining the player's move.
+2. **Player Class**: Represents a player in the game and contains methods for obtaining the player's move.
    - Properties:
      - `PlayerColor`: The color (`CellState`) of the player's discs.
+     - `playerName`: The name of the player.

    - Methods:
      - `GetMove(board)`: Retrieves the player's move by prompting for input.
 Returns the selected column as an integer.
+     - `returnToMainMenu()`: Sets a flag indicating that the player wants to return to the main menu.
+     - `SetLastMoveFromKey(key)`: Sets the player's last move based on the key input.

-3. **AIPlayer**: Extends the `Player` class and represents an AI player.
+3. **AIPlayer Class**: Extends the `Player` class and represents an AI player.
 It includes additional methods for the AI's move selection.
    - Properties:
      - `random`: An instance of the `Random` class for generating random moves.
-     - `delay`: The delay time in milliseconds for the AI's move.
+     - `difficulty`: The difficulty level of the AI player.

    - Methods:
      - `GetMove(board)`: Overrides the `GetMove` method of the `Player` class to implement AI logic for move selection.
-     - `GetWinningMove(board)`: Checks if there is a winning move available for the AI player.
-     - `GetBlockingMove(board)`: Checks if there is a blocking move available to prevent the opponent from winning.
+     - `Minimax(board, depth, alpha, beta, maximizingPlayer)`: Implements the minimax algorithm for AI move selection.
-     - `GetRandomMove(board)`: Selects a random valid move for the AI player.
+     - `EvaluateBoard(board)`: Evaluates the score of the game board for the AI player.
+     - `EvaluateLine(board, startRow, startCol, rowIncrement, colIncrement)`: Evaluates the score of a line of cells on the game board.

-4. **ConnectFourGame**: Represents the Connect Four game itself and manages the gameplay loop.
+4. **GameController Class**: RThe `GameController` class controls the flow of the Connect Four game, manages the game state, and handles user input.

    - Properties:
      - `board`: An instance of the `Board` class representing the game board.
-     - `player1`: An instance of the `Player` class representing the first player.
+     - `player1`: An instance of the `IPlayer` interface representing the first player.
-     - `player2`: An instance of the `Player` class representing the second player.
+     - `player2`: An instance of the `IPlayer` interface representing the second player.
+     - `currentPlayer`: An instance of the `IPlayer` interface representing the current player.
+     - `moveRecords`: A list of strings representing the move records made by the players.
+     - `gamePaused`: A boolean indicating whether the game is currently paused.
+     - `mainMenu`: A boolean indicating whether the game is in the main menu.

    - Methods:
+     - `StartGame()`: Starts the Connect Four game.
+     - `ShowPauseMenuOptions()`: Displays the pause menu options and handles user input.
+Returns a boolean value indicating whether to resume the game or go to the main menu.
-     - `Start()`: Starts the game and handles the main gameplay loop.
+     - `ShowEndGameOptions()`: Displays the end game options and handles user input.
+Returns a boolean value indicating whether to reset the game or go to the main menu.
-     - `IsBoardFull()`: Checks if the game board is full.
+     - `ResetGame()`: Resets the game by clearing the board, move records, and setting the current player to player2.
+     - `ClearInputBuffer()`: Clears the input buffer by consuming any available key presses.
+     - `GetPlayerMoveAsync(player)`: Asynchronously gets the player's move.
+Returns a Task<int> representing the column chosen by the player.
+     - `PlayerInputLoop()`: Monitors and handles player input, including pausing the game and cancelling moves.

 ## Game Modes
 The Connect Four game supports the following game modes: